Trustee Board of Women’s Community Matters for 2020-21

 Lucy Allonby – is an accountant at TI Accountancy and provides bookkeeping services to WCM through her employment.

 Lynne Chambers – has a background in behavioural science.
 She worked in the NHS in local, regional and national senior management and executive director roles.
 Lynne is now involved within the criminal justice system as Chair of H.M.P Haverigg ‘s, Independent Monitoring Board (IMB) and as a member of the national Management Board.
 She is also the national Chair of IMB’s Open Prison Group.
-Other interests include being the treasurer of Barrow Co-op Sports and Social Club.

 Margaret Burrow – (Hon) chief Executive Officer of the Barrow & District Disability Association with 35 years constant service and experience of the voluntary, private and public sectors.
 Margaret was awarded an MBE in 2002 and an Order of Mercy medal for outstanding contribution to disabled people and the voluntary community in 2006.
+Other interests include running and collecting local art.

 Pamela Dilks – Pam is a retired District nurse & Macmillan nurse having worked in the Barrow area for all her nursing career.
 A volunteer at the Centre followed by Trustee role with particular interest in health & well-being issues to improve lives of women & children in our community.